 - Deep learning and NLP

 Natural language processing (NLP) is the intersection of computer science, linguistics and machine learning.
 The field focuses on communication between computers and humans in natural language and NLP is all about making computers understand and generate human language.
 Applications of NLP techniques include voice assistants like Amazon’s Alexa and Apple’s Siri, but also things like machine translation and text-filtering.

-- Natural Language Understanding — The computer's ability to understand what we say.
+- Natural language understanding — a computer’s ability to understand language.

 Human language is special for several reasons.
 It is specifically constructed to convey the speaker/writer's meaning.
 It is a complex system, although little children can learn it pretty quickly.

 Another remarkable thing about human language is that it is all about symbols.
 According to Chris Manning, a machine learning professor at Stanford, it is a discrete, symbolic, categorical signaling system.
 This means we can convey the same meaning in different ways (i.e., speech, gesture, signs, etc.) The encoding by the human brain is a continuous pattern of activation by which the symbols are transmitted via continuous signals of sound and vision.

 Understanding human language is considered a difficult task due to its complexity.
 For example, there are an infinite number of different ways to arrange words in a sentence.
 Also, words can have several meanings and contextual information is necessary to correctly interpret sentences.
 Every language is more or less unique and ambiguous.
 Just take a look at the following newspaper headline “The Pope’s baby steps on gays.”
 This sentence clearly has two very different interpretations, which is a pretty good example of the challenges in natural language processing.

 Syntactic analysis (syntax) and semantic analysis (semantic) are the two primary techniques that lead to the understanding of natural language.
 Language is a set of valid sentences, but what makes a sentence valid?
 Syntax and semantics.